XRM-OSS/Xrm-WebApi-Client/README.md

         // Handle error
     });
 ```

+> If you just issue update via alternate key without additional headers, it is always an upsert operation.
+If you only want to update records, you can send a header `If-Match: *`.
+To only create records, you can send a header `If-None-Match: *`.
+Read more about this in the [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/use-upsert-insert-update-record?tabs=webapi#using-web-api).

 #### Return updated record in update response
 This feature is available from Dynamics365 v8.2 upwards.